pgliaskovitis/confabulation-engine/README.md

 The temporal feedback mechanism of Recurrent Neural Networks (RNNs) does bear a resemblance to the 'swirl' operation of multiconfabulation.
 Multiconfabulation can effectively be thought of as a "Recurrent Maximum Likelihood" system.
 Of course, in confabulation there is no concept of optimizing an objective function.
 Furthermore, RNNs encode the whole space of possible word contexts into a single real vector (or a set of real vectors), the RNN state.
 Yet, there is of now no interpretable correspondence of these vectors to symbols as there could presumably be in the human brain.

-The strength and intricacy of confabulation lies in that it can combine all modes of human sensory perception under a single unifying framework of abstarct symbols.
+The strength and intricacy of confabulation lies in that it can combine all modes of human sensory perception under a single unifying framework of abstract symbols.
 The concept of "apple" can be simultaneously connected to a symbol for the image of an apple, a symbol for the smell of an apple and a symbol for the taste of an apple.

 As I see it, a very interesting avenue of work would be to try and combine the distributed representations of neural nets, especially for visual stimuli, with a confabulation architecture.